vitaut/vitaut.net/_posts/2014-04-30-reporting-system-errors-made-easy.md

 this function is only available on Windows.

 This new functionality is implemented in the [C++ Format repository](https://github.com/cppformat/cppformat) and will be available in the next release.
-Also, ulike <code>std::system_error</code>
+Also, unlike <code>std::system_error</code>
 and friends, it works with legacy compilers that don't (fully) support C++11.